oaksisfolks/ksw/README.md

 # README.md

-## ksw 0.1.0 - Universal, daemonizable VPN killswitch for NetworkManager with DNS and IPv6 leak protection
+## ksw 0.1.0

-#### Written in bash
+### Daemonizable VPN killswitch for NetworkManager with DNS and IPv6 leak protection written in Bash

 ### Features: